MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 You deployed an update on the 15th which you hoped will improve your performance.
 After it, your page load metrics change to 3,9g and 0,48g respectively.

 On the first of the month you had created 8,5kg of CO2eq from your cluster, you had 40 000 page visits, 8 000 firsts, 32 000 repete and you 200 calls to the chatbot.
-It follows, your SCI on the first of this month was 1,4325g CO2eq per visit.
+It follows, your GHG on the first of this month was 57,3kg CO2eq and your SCI was 1,4325g CO2eq per visit.

 On the 16th of the month you had created 3,5kg of CO2eq from your cluster, you had 20 000 page visits, 4 000 firsts, 16 000 repete and you 100 calls to the chatbot.
-It follows, your SCI on the first of this month was 1,359g CO2eq per visit.
+It follows, your GHG on the 16th of this month was 27,180kg CO2eq and the SCI was 1,359g CO2eq per visit.

 You would of course do this in Excel for every day of the timespan and create a graph based on it, that shows your SCI day by day.
 However, based on these two, simplified data points your update has indeed made your application more effcient.